We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 file.
 The structure of a simple Python package with two modules is as follows:

 As mentioned, packages can contain sub-packages.
-We can use sub-packages to further organize our code.
-I’ll show you how to do that in one of the sections below.
+We can use sub-packages to organize our code further.
+I’ll show you how to do that in more detail in one of the sections below.
 Let’s first take a look at the structure of a package with sub-packages:

 As you can see, packages are hierarchical, just like directories.